chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 Business can purchase data from Experian to get more insight about their customers.
 <br>
 By sending customer information to Experian and pay a fee.
-It will return back data for the customer in many area.
+It will return back data of the customer in many area, such as their hobby, interest, etc.

-So my final data contain customers' subscription status and the customer's data from Experian.
+My final data contain customers' subscription status and the customer's data from Experian.
 <br>
 Subscription Status is base on after a free trial subscription.
 <br>